 Entesùka is a tonal personal conlang.
 It has no purpose other than to be a fun experiment.
 It comes with its own sign language.
 You can find the ongoing documentation of the language in this google document.
 There won't be a PDF file until I consider the language's grammar reaches a stable state.
 Its sign language is very different from real life sign languages since, unlike them, ESL actually developed alongside its spoken language.

 To document its sign language I had to create a way to show body movements with drawings.
 The goal was to make it precise so that not much information about the postions is lost, but simple enough to not clutter the pages with symbols and zalgo-looking diacritics.
 I also wanted it to be aesthetic.
 The result-ish (I am not sure about how finished it is) can be found in this hedgedoc file.

-One of the most notable things about the appearance of a zhanbun person is that they never show their face in public – they consider this to be rude.
+One of the most notable things about the appearance of a zhanbun person is that they never show their face in public.
 For them, people should get attached to our actual personality and not to our physical representation (which, in their worldview, is innacurate most of the time).
 Their masks can be decorated as extravagantly as they wish, and its a similar case with their clothing.
-Due to this extreme acceptance for self-expression, it’s hard to associate physical features with them, which is something they embrace – they wouldn’t want it to be any other way.
+Due to this extreme acceptance for self-expression, it's hard to associate physical features with them, which is something they embrace - they wouldn't want it to be any other way.
 Read about them here.